What is a Good Customer Attrition Rate

 Make a better product or service

 An obvious factor to consider is the actual product or service you offer.
+It is actually the most important factor (and one they sadly don’t teach enough in business management school).
 Is it really what customers want?
 Is it better than the competition?
 Is it priced right?
 Are you investing in your brand to create something desirable to give you a differentiator in the marketplace that will keep customers returning again and again?

 Provide better customer service

-Today’s NOW Customers have high expectations for every interaction they have with a company, making it imperative that companies look carefully at every contact point with customers.
+Today’s NOW Customers have high expectations for every interaction they have with a company, making it imperative that companies look carefully at how they manage their contact points with customers.
 What is your shopping experience like?
+Is anything involuntary happening on the technical side of things?
 Can customers find all the information they want about the company’s offerings and policies?
 How long does delivery take?
 What is the customer service or support experience like?
 All of these issues (and many more) factor into a company’s customer attrition rates.

 Do better marketing